richardsonjm/example-rails-challenge/README.md

   1. Verify that there are three lists on the screen.
 One for successful charges, one for failed charges and one for the disputed charges.
   2. Verify the number of each kind of charge.
+  3. Verify a new charge can be created.
-  3. Create unit tests surrounding your model logic.
+  4. Create unit tests surrounding your model logic.

+### Extra Credit:

+Add one feature that can be discussed in the interview.
+Some ideas:
+  - Use a no-SQL database
+  - Other index pages
+  - Edit pages for models
+  - Mailers after charges are created
+  - ...

 ## Once Complete
 1. Commit and Push your code to your new repository